stackbit-projects/ultra-primrose-9dd8f/content/about.md

       relativeUrl: true
 layout: page
 ---

-**John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.
+Vinson Ciawandy is a Data Scientist from Indonesia.
+He begun his Data Science journey in 2017, when one of the biggest E-commerce company came to the college to gave workshop about Data Analytics.
+Now, he works as a Data Scientist in the same company who introduced him to Data Science.

+## Work Experience

 His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
 Graphic Design USA named him a person to watch in 2019.

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>
+> The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

 As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
 He lives in Stockholm with his beautiful wife and two boys.